genuinetools/pepper/README.md

 Commands:

-  collaborators  Add a collaborator to all the repositories. protect        Protect the master branch. version        Show the version information.
+  collaborators  Add a collaborator to all the repositories. merge          Update all merge settings to allow specific types only. protect        Protect the master branch. version        Show the version information.
 ```